aniqaqill/simplemernapp/Readme.md

 This is my first Application develop using the MERN stack

-A simple CRUD application where user can inser the name,postion and roles into a list of table Also can edit and delete the content
+A simple CRUD application where user can insert the name,postion and roles into a list of table Also can edit and delete the content